-Looking for shoe storage ideas?
-Aren't we all!
-It's easy to let your hallway (in particular) become a dumping ground for shoes.
+Shoe storage ideas are key to creating a clutter free space – whether that be here a hallway, a space under the stair or a bedroom.
+Shoes just seem to get everwhere don't they?
+And end up dumped all over the house if you don't have effective shoe storage.
 You might do a sweep every now and then, forcing them all under the stairs, but before you know it you are back wading through football boots and flip flops to get into your house.

-Need more that just your shoes sorting?
-Head over to our storage ideas page for loads more advice and inspiration.
+Need you whole hallway sorting too?
+Head over to our hallway storage ideas for lots more inspiration.

 1. Choose a slimline shoe storage unit